 Food and drink

 A cold beer on arrival and a sauna each evening if you wish, traditional local food served with a glass of red wine and a good breakfast and lunch will ensure we are fresh and rearing to go when we embark on the next epic leg on our crossing of the Finnmarksvidda mountain plateau by fatbike!
-In general, meals from evening soup day one until lunch day four is included.
+In general, meals from evening soup day one until lunch day four are included.

 Unforgettable and tough adventure